History of the Milwaukee Bucks: 2013–2026: The Giannis Antetokounmpo era

 Jim Boylan was relieved of his coaching duties and ex-Atlanta Hawks coach Larry Drew was hired.
 On June 27, 2013, the Bucks chose Greek forward Giannis Antetokounmpo with the 15th overall pick of the 2013 NBA draft.
 They also brought in O. J. Mayo, Carlos Delfino, Zaza Pachulia, and Gary Neal as well as seeing Monta Ellis opt-out of the final year of his contract.
 The Bucks also agreed to sign-and-trade Brandon Jennings to the Detroit Pistons in exchange for Brandon Knight, Khris Middleton, and Viacheslav Kravtsov.
 The Bucks later extended their contract with Larry Sanders with a four-year, $44 million contract and traded Ish Smith and Kravtsov to the Phoenix Suns for Caron Butler.
 By the start of the 2013–14 season, the Bucks only had four players on their roster from the previous season.
 The season itself was a struggle, as the Bucks finished with the worst record in the league at 15–67, the worst record in team history.

 On June 26, 2014, the Bucks received the second overall pick in 2014 NBA Draft and they chose Jabari Parker out of Duke University.

-On July 1, 2014, the Bucks secured the coaching rights for Jason Kidd from the Brooklyn Nets in exchange for two second-round draft picks in the 2015 NBA draft and the 2019 NBA draft. in midseason the Bucks acquired Michael Carter-Williams, Tyler Ennis and Miles Plumlee from from three-teams deal.
+On July 1, 2014, the Bucks secured the coaching rights for Jason Kidd from the Brooklyn Nets in exchange for two second-round draft picks in the 2015 NBA draft and the 2019 NBA draft. in midseason the Bucks acquired Michael Carter-Williams, Tyler Ennis and Miles Plumlee from three-teams deal.

 The Bucks finished the 2014–15 season with a 41–41 record.
 Their 26-game improvement from the previous season was the second-highest in franchise history.
 The Bucks made the 2015 NBA playoffs as the 6th seed in the Eastern Conference, where they faced the Chicago Bulls in the first round, losing in six games.

 On July 6, 2015, Bucks president Peter Feigin stated if public funding for a new arena fell through, the NBA could have bought the team and moved it to Las Vegas or Seattle.
 Current Bucks owners Wes Edens, Marc Lasry and Jamie Dinan combined with Herb Kohl to pledge $250 million for a new arena and sought a match from the public.
 Of those funds, $93 million would come from the Wisconsin Center District in the form of new debt on Milwaukee citizens.
 The district would not commence repaying the bonds until 13 years thereafter.